 Australian violinist Glenn Christensen was born and raised in the regional Queensland town of Mackay, where he received his early music education through the Suzuki Method with local teacher Diane Powell.
 Glenn then studied with Michele Walsh at the Queensland Conservatorium, Griffith University and graduated in 2011 with a Bachelor of Music, First Class Honours.
 He was also the first person ever to be awarded the three highest prizes – the Conservatorium Medal, the Music Medal and the University Medal.

 Glenn is in demand as a soloist, chamber musician and guest principal musician in Australia and internationally.
-He currently holds the position of Principal 2nd Violin with Die Deutsche Kammerphilharmonie Bremen, prior to which he was a full-time member of the Australian Chamber Orchestra from 2014 to 2020, and Principal First Violin in the Queensland Symphony Orchestra from 2012 to 2014.
-He has appeared as guest concertmaster with Die Deutsche Kammerphilharmonie Bremen and the Queensland Symphony orchestra on multiple occasions, and was the Concertmaster of the Australian Youth Orchestra in 2012 and 2013.
-Glenn was an Australian Chamber Orchestra Emerging Artist in 2012.
+He currently holds the position of Deputy Concertmaster and Principal 2nd Violin with Die Deutsche Kammerphilharmonie Bremen, prior to which he was a full-time member of the Australian Chamber Orchestra from 2014 to 2020, and Principal First Violin in the Queensland Symphony Orchestra from 2012 to 2014.
+He has recently appeared as guest concertmaster and director with Die Deutsche Kammerphilharmonie Bremen, Le Cercle de l’Harmonie, and the Queensland Symphony Orchestra and his 2023 season includes guest appearances as Principal 2nd Violin with the Bavarian Radio Symphony Orchestra, and Associate Concertmaster of the Queensland Symphony Orchestra.
+Glenn was the Concertmaster of the Australian Youth Orchestra in 2012 and 2013 and an Australian Chamber Orchestra Emerging Artist in 2012.

 Glenn has appeared at festivals and masterclasses around Australia and internationally, such as the Musica Viva Festival, Bangalow Festival, Port Fairy Spring Music Festival, Tyalgum Festival and the International Musician’s Seminar, Prussia Cove.
-In 2018, with a lot of help from family and friends, Glenn started the annual Mackay Chamber Music Festival.
+In 2018, Glenn started a successful annual festival in his hometown - the Mackay Chamber Music Festival.